ferhatBedir/email-service/README.md

         "userUniversity" : "İstanbul Üniversitesi",
         "userAddress" : "İstanbul"
     }
-6. you click send button in postman.
+6. you click send button in Postman.
 7. you check inbox for userEmail.